WE WILL FIGHT FOR YOUR RECOVERY

 What is the Statute of Limitations for Medical Malpractice in New Mexico?

-by | Aug 23, 2021 | Medical Malpractice
+by | Jun 14, 2024 | Medical Malpractice

-What is the Statute of Limitations for Medical Malpractice in New Mexico?The short answer: it depends.
-An experienced medical malpractice lawyer is necessary to review your potential case and advise on any specific statute of limitations issues.
+What is the Statute of Limitations for Medical Malpractice in New Mexico The short answer: it depends.
+An experienced medical malpractice lawyer is necessary to review your potential medical malpractice case and advise on any specific statute of limitations issues.
 If you believe that you or a loved one is the victim of medical malpractice it is important that you contact a knowledgeable lawyer as soon as possible for free consultation and evaluation.

 Medical malpractice can occur when a healthcare professional’s negligence or mistake results in harm to a patient.
 A patient is entitled to receive compensation for injury and damage caused by a healthcare professional or provider.
-Each state, including New Mexico, has a time limit or statute of limitations, in which the injured party may file a medical malpractice lawsuit.
+Each state, including New Mexico, has a time limit or statute of limitations in which the injured party may file a medical malpractice lawsuit.
 If you believe you have a case for medical malpractice, contact the Dominguez Law Firm as soon as possible.
-If you do not file your case before the time limit expires you will be forever barred from holding a negligent healthcare provider responsible for the injuries and damages, you suffered.
+If you do not file your case before the time limit expires, you will be forever barred from holding a negligent healthcare provider responsible for the injuries and damages you suffered.

 Medical malpractice is often determined by whether the healthcare professional’s actions fell below the accepted standard(s) of care in the healthcare profession.
 A healthcare professional is a doctor, nurse, medical technician, or other healthcare provider.
 A healthcare provider is a doctor’s office, clinic, hospital, nursing home, or medical testing facility.
 In many cases, it is possible to take legal action against several parties that were complicit in or contributed to the harmful actions (or inactions) that caused you or a loved one to suffer an injury.